Falmouth

 5. Cycling Regulations:

-Drafting: keep at least four bike lengths of clear space between you and the cyclist in front.
-If you move into that four-bike-length zone, you must pass within 20 seconds.
+Drafting: keep at least six bike lengths (12 meters or about 40 feet) of clear space between you and the cyclist in front.
+If you move into that six-bike-length zone, you must pass within 20 seconds.

 Position: keep to the right hand side of the lane of travel unless passing.